 “Democratization vs Militarization.
 The Politics of Welfare in Tunisia and Egypt after the Arab Spring”

-Roy Karadag, Saara Inkinen & Kressen Thyen; discussant: Friederike Luise Kelle (WZB)
+Roy Karadag, Saara Inkinen & Kressen Thyen (Bremen University); discussant: Friederike Luise Kelle (WZB)

 “Democracy under Pressure.
 Investigating the nature and origins of democratic backsliding in Europe’s new democracies?”

 Julia Langbein (Freie Universität Berlin); discussant: Alexander Schmotz

 Cancelled - postponed - new appointment coming soon!!!

 “Russian Norm Entrepreneurship in Crimea: Serious Contestation or Cheap Talk?”